richard-hajek/ikm-fraud-finetuning/REPORT.md

 The original model by gpreda was effectively reproduced and fine-tuned.
 Grid search with parallelization provided an optimized LightGBM model with better hyperparameters.
 Evaluation on the test set confirms the operational viability of the tuned classifier in high-imbalance fraud detection scenarios.

-The fine tuning has improved the performance from 0.94 to 0.98.
+The fine-tuning has improved the performance from 0.94 to 0.98.

 ![img.png](img.png)